AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-jee-supported-platforms.md

 Under circumstances beyond Adobe's control, third-party patches that claim backward compatibility may have negative impact on the Adobe products or customer environments.
 In such cases, Adobe recommends that customers assess the impact of any urgent patch from a third party before applying them to critical systems.
 Adobe works with third parties using reasonable business efforts to resolve such issues, either through normal Adobe support programs or by third parties rectifying the issue in their patch.
 This does not guarantee that a newly released third-party patch that will be supported by Adobe works as documented by the vendor or with AEM Forms on JEE.

-Adobe reserves the right to change the third-party reference platforms supported by a AEM Forms on JEE release and their supported patch definitions at any given point.
+Adobe reserves the right to change the third-party reference platforms supported by a AEM Form on JEE release and their supported patch definitions at any given point.

 Additional information for third-party patches can also be found by searching the Adobe Enterprise Support site for knowledgebase articles related to your product.

 ## Platform updates {#platform-updates}

-The following platforms are marked as deprecated with AEM Forms 6.5.18.0 release on August 31, 2023:
+The following platforms are marked as deprecated with AEM Forms 6.5.13.0 release on August 31, 2023:

-- Microsoft&reg; Windows Server 2019 (64-bit)
+- Microsoft® Windows Server 2019 (64-bit)
+- Oracle WebLogic Server 12.2.1 (12c R2)
-- Microsoft&reg; Active Directory 2016
+- Microsoft® Active Directory 2016
+- MongoDB Enterprise 4.2

-The following platforms are marked as deprecated with AEM Forms 6.5.18.0 release on June 2, 2022:
+The following platforms are marked as deprecated with AEM Forms 6.5.13.0 release on June 2, 2022:

 - Microsoft&reg; SharePoint 2016

 The following platforms are marked as deprecated with AEM Forms 6.5.12.0 release on March 3, 2022:

 - MongoDB Enterprise 4.0
-- MongoDB Enterprise 4.2
 - IBM&reg; DB2&reg; 11.1
 - Oracle Database 12c Release 2
 - MySQL 5.7.35